gmelika/slate/source/index.html.md

   }'
 ```

-> The result of the call will be in the following format:
+> The result of creating an account:

 ```json
 {